hpi-swa-teaching/GameMecha/source/GM-Test.package/GMAnimatedImageLoaderTest.class/README.md

-Includes tests for our GMAnimatedImageLoader.
+This test includes tests for the GMAnimatedImageLoader.